Luc4G3r/magento-2-sample-env-php/README.md

-This is a sample `app/etc/env.php` file for development.
+This is a sample `app/etc/env.php` file for Magento 2 development.